20kdc/c3ds-projects/ral/docs/Language/Technical Details.md

 There's a current rule in the compiler about writing single slots at a time, but this rule is potentially up for negotiation, which is why it's not included in the guarantees.

+In addition, statement expressions have some interesting slicing rules meant to try and reduce the amount of nonsense that goes on around macros.

 ## Lexer

 The RAL lexer has 6 distinct token categories: